sethcall/japan-trip-helper/PLAN.md

 # Master Plan

-We are creating a static site web app, that uses github pages to publish.
+We are creating a static site web app, hosted on GitHub Pages.

-This repository is a github repositiory.
+This repository is a git repository.

-Most pages of this app will be single-purpose pages that are, for example, something I'd show to a Japanese taxi driver who doesn't speak English.
+Most pages of this app will be single-purpose pages (Cards) that are, for example, something I'd show to a Japanese taxi driver who doesn't speak English.

-We want a local build step that takes screenshots of each 'card' itself, so that a user can rapidly save the the 'card' for offline usage, to their phone.
+We want a local build step that takes screenshots of each 'card' itself, so that a user can rapidly save the 'card' for offline usage, to their phone.
 That local build step is run before we push the code to github.
 It could be a pre-commit hook.

-Here's the first card, the 'Address' card format.
-This description will mix an example address, along with the general format we should always use for a address card'.
+## Address Card Format

 ```
-At the top of the card, title it with this, in Japanase!

-'Hi, I need to go to this address!'

-And then the actual name and address in this format:

-Location: The Prince Park Tower Tokyo
-Address: Japanese: 4-8-1 Shibakoen, Minato City, Tokyo 105-8563, Japan,

-I believe this is the name of the hotel (location) The Prince Park Tower Tokyo ザ・プリンス パークタワー東京

-I want the format to be:

-Header: [Icon representing type] Hi, I need to go to this address!
+Header: [Icon representing type] Hi, I need to go to this address! (こんにちは、この住所へ行きたいです)

 Type: HOTEL / ホテル (Prominent)